nazranahq/Data-Analysis-and-Visualization-Portfolio/DAVP/Excel/Data Cleaning and Analysis with Power Query/README.md

-# 🧹 Data Cleaning and Analysis with Power Query (Excel)
+# 🧹 Data Cleaning and Analysis with Power Query

 This Excel project demonstrates how **Power Query** was used to transform a raw transactional dataset into a clean, structured format suitable for business analysis.
 It includes Power Query operations like:
 - Removing duplicates